jbrdge/SQL/README.md

 Myphpadmin
 MAMP

+This database tool has data collected from the Lego Database files on Kaggle. https://www.kaggle.com/rtatman/lego-database "This dataset contains the LEGO Parts/Sets/Colors and Inventories of every official LEGO set in the Rebrickable database."

+I have created a site which makes SQL queries to the database which is stored using MAMP.
+So far, it has the functionality to sort the files and the tables in order of a column.
+I also have searches showing connectivity of the relational database in progress.
+The current relational connect displayed is the connection:
+Set Name -> Theme ID -> Theme Name.
+Which joins the set table and theme tables.

+The site also has drop down menus for accessibility and currently displays the first 20 items in all tables except the colors table.

 <img align="left" src="https://raw.githubusercontent.com/jbrdge/PHP/master/PHP-001.png">

+Tracking the setup process:
 Problems: phpmyadmin has an 8M limit on uploads that needed to be modified using bash since I do not have a MAMP-pro account.

 To access the file that needed to be modified, I went to the file: